Sharing vehicles at first glance seems efficient, but how sustainable is CarSharing really?

 Some companies offer the two variants mentioned above as a combination, so you have one-stop free-floating and station-based CarSharing to choose from.

 Here, everyone can offer their private car for loan, organization and mediation are done through an Internet platform.

-With around 2,1 millions of users and about 18000 vehicles, the concept is now also an issue in Germany.
+With around 2,1 million users and around 18000 vehicles, the concept is now also an issue in Germany.
 Free floating is particularly popular in this country, around 75% of customers use this variant.
-Big players are the providers Car2go (about 640 000 users) and Drivenow (about 600 000 users).
-Regarding The station-based variant is the provider of German Rail Flinkster (about 300 000 users), the largest company in Germany.
+Big players are the providers Car2go (approx. 640 users) and Drivenow (approx. 000 users).
+With regard to the station-based variant, the provider of Deutsche Bahn Flinkster (approx. 600 users) is the largest company in Germany.

 How sustainable is CarSharing?

 The concept has great potential to become a sustainable solution to the current traffic problem.
-"A car-sharing car will replace 8 to 20 private cars, "says the German CarSharing e.
+"A car sharing car replaces 8 to 20 private cars," says the Bundesverband CarSharing e.
 V. (bcs).
-In addition, the car models used by the providers have an above-average environmental footprint and lower CO2 emissions as they are more modern, smaller, more energy-efficient and partly electrically operated.
+In addition, the car models used by the suppliers have an above-average environmental balance and have lower CO2 emissions, since they are more modern, smaller, more energy-efficient and partly electrically operated.

 "CarSharing allows a flexible choice of transport.
 This benefits above all the ecologically sensible alternatives to the car.
 In a bcs study, 40% of CarSharing customers report a decline in car use.
 19% use bus and train more often.
 14% increase more often on the bike.
 Even bigger are the changes in households that were able to do away with their own car thanks to CarSharing: 70% drives less car, 40% drives more buses and trains and 32% cycles more often. "